 A few words from those already using EduCare for Sport

-“England Squash and Racketball’s relationship with EduCare began several years ago, and since then thousands of members have benefited from the NSPCC’s Child Protection Awareness in Sport and Active Leisure programme.
+“England Squash and Racketball’s relationship with EduCare began several years ago, and since then thousands of members have benefited from the Child Protection in Sport & Active Leisure programme.
 It’s proven a fantastic addition to the high standards of welfare embedded across the organisation, and contributed to a strong focus among all members for continual best practice.
 Louise Pickford – Coaching and Performance Programme Manager, England Squash and Racketball

 “There can be absolutely no argument against protecting children.
 ESR are committed to doing everything possible to ensure there is no room in our sport for those who seek to abuse young people.
 EduCare for Sport provides an excellent introduction to safeguarding children and young people and assists all coaches in recognising the early warning signs of possible abuse.
 It’s suitable for all working in a sport or club environment.